René Marić

-René Marić (born 4 September 1992) is an Austrian football coach.
-He recently served as the assistant head coach at Premier League side Leeds United.
+René Marić (born 4 September 1992) is an Austrian professional football manager.
+He currently works as assistant manager for Bundesliga club Bayern Munich.

 Career

 Early career

 Marić started his coaching career at his local side TSU Handenberg, at the age of 17.
 Alongside coaching, Marić studied Psychology at University.
 He also wrote for the website Spielverlagerung, which helped open up doors for consultancy and coaching roles within football.

 RB Salzburg

 Marić struck up a friendship with Salzburg’s under-18 coach, Marco Rose, and was subsequently appointed his assistant in 2016.
 Marić was promoted to the assistant of the first team, in the summer of 2017, with Rose succeeding Oscar Garcia as head coach of RB Salzburg.

 Borussia Mönchengladbach

-In 2019, René Marić joined Borussia Mönchengladbach, as Assistant Manager to Marco Rose.
+In 2019, René Marić joined Borussia Mönchengladbach, as assistant manager to Marco Rose.

 Borussia Dortmund

-At the end of the 2020-21 Bundesliga season Marić left Mönchengladbach along with Rose and Zickler to join Borussia Dortmund as Assistant Manager.
-However at the end of the season Dortmund decided to part company with Rose along with Maric, Alexander Zickler and Patrick Eibenberger.
+At the end of the 2020–21 Bundesliga season, Marić left Mönchengladbach along with Rose and Alexander Zickler to join Borussia Dortmund as assistant manager.
+However at the end of the season Dortmund decided to part company with Rose along with Marić, Zickler and Patrick Eibenberger.